Types of formatting

 Windows 'Format X:' dialog

-If you have formatted your device (e.g. a hard drive) by means of Windows (Right click My Computer -- Format), the result of the recovery depends greatly on the used format mode.
+If you have formatted your device (e.g. a hard drive) by means of Windows (Right click My Computer -- Format), the result of recovery depends greatly on the used format mode.
 If you check Quick Format from the Format options, then the formatted data can easily be unformatted provided that new data has not been written on the device after format.
-However, the Quick format mode is not set by default; if you don't apply this mode nothing can be recovered.
+Note that, in some versions of Windows, the Quick format mode is not set by default; if you don't apply this mode nothing can be recovered.

 There is a rule of thumb that for each new file written to the disk you lose one of the original files.
 So we recommend you stop using the device as soon as you decided to recover data from it.